 Philadelphia restaurants feature dozens of different ethnic foods, from Breton and Cypriot to Russian and Turkish.
 You can find restaurants by neighborhood, cuisine type, star rating, price, even by chef at www.philadelphiarestaurants.com.

 The Barnes Foundation houses one of the world’s leading collections of French Impressionist and Post-Impressionist paintings.
 The stunning collection of Albert C. Barnes can be seen in its new home along the Benjamin Franklin Parkway and is arranged according to Dr. Barnes’ unique specifications.
 You will find examples of African sculpture, Native American ceramics, Pennsylvania German furniture and other decorative arts disbursed alongside the masterpieces.

 Philadelphia Museum of Art

 One of the greatest museums in the United States, the Philadelphia Museum of Art began as a legacy of the great Centennial Exhibition of 1876.
 The main building’s 200 galleries include striking Renaissance master paintings, world-renowned collections of French Impressionism, and American collections ranging from Revolutionary-period furniture to the paintings of Winslow Homer.
-Located at 26th Street and the Benjamin Franklin Parkway, the museum is openTuesday through Sunday, 10 am to 5 pm, and Friday evenings until 8:45 pm.
-Admission: $12; $10 with valid student ID.
+The museum is located at 26th Street and the Benjamin Franklin Parkway.

 Philadelphia Architectural Walking Tours